belief that you HAVE to be water baptized in order to be Saved is yet

 We receive Salvation as a free gift, and we do not have to DO anything

 to receive it.
 Even water baptism, which is most assuredly a

-work, something that is done, a deed that is done to publically confess
+work, something that is done, a deed that is done in public to confess

 our free Salvation that we received, and to symbolically represent that